2 dead in TV news helicopter crash near I-77: Medic

 CHARLOTTE, N.C. — Two people were killed in a helicopter crash along Interstate 77 in south Charlotte Tuesday afternoon, officials confirmed.
 WCNC Charlotte has learned the chopper belongs to the local television station WBTV.

 The crash happened around noon between Tyvola Road and Nations Ford Road along the southbound side of I-77.
 Medic confirmed both victims were pronounced dead at the scene.
-Their identities are not being shared at this time.
+WBTV confirmed the victims were chopper pilot Chip Tayag and meteorologist Jason Myers.

 WCNC Charlotte confirmed the helicopter is a 1999 Robinson R44.

-All lanes on I-77 near the crash are blocked while crews respond to the incident.
-CMPD has closed multiple ramps onto I-77 near the crash.
-Drivers should avoid the area at this time.
-Authorities said they expect I-77 in that area will be closed until midnight.
+All lanes on I-77 near the crash were blocked for hours while crews responded to the incident.
+CMPD closed multiple ramps onto I-77 near the crash, too.
+Two lanes reopened around 4:30 p.m., but drivers should still avoid the area.
+The other lanes are not expected to reopen for a few hours.

 WHAT WE KNOW